mike-works/vscode-fundamentals/docs/1_using/type-checking.md

 };
 ```
 * Note that we have defined a return type as well here.
 We could also have used `@return`
 * **keep in mind:** this is just static analysis.
-Arguments aren't checked until you try to invoke a function
+Functions passed as arguments aren't checked for argument type alignment.

 <br><br><br><br>